package picos

 Introduction

-Picos, or pico-scheduler framework, is a framework for building interoperable elements of effects based cooperative concurrent programming models such as
+Picos is a systems programming interface between effects based schedulers and concurrent abstractions.
+Picos is designed to enable an ecosystem of interoperable elements of effects based cooperative concurrent programming models such as

 If you are the author of an application level concurrent programming library or framework, then Picos should not fundamentally be competing with your work.
 However, Picos and libraries built on top of Picos probably do have overlap with your work and making your work Picos compatible may offer benefits: